tochman/the_blue_print/chapters/10-the-journey-continues.md

-# The Journey Continues: Your Path Forward in React
+# The journey continues: your path forward in React

 You've reached the end of this book, but your React journey is just beginning.
 Throughout these chapters, you've built a solid foundation in React's core concepts, explored advanced patterns, and learned to think like a React developer.
 Now comes the exciting part: taking these skills into the real world and continuing to grow as part of one of the most vibrant and innovative communities in web development.

 This chapter isn't about learning more syntax or memorizing new APIs.
 Instead, it's about understanding where you are in your React journey, where the ecosystem is heading, and how to navigate your continued growth as a React developer.
 Think of it as your roadmap for the adventure ahead.

-## Where You Are Now: Recognizing Your Progress
+## Where you are now: recognizing your progress

 Before looking ahead, let's acknowledge how far you've come.
 When you started this book, React might have seemed like a complex maze of concepts, patterns, and tools.
 Now, you understand: